supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

 Azure Synapse Link for Azure Cosmos DB is a cloud-native *hybrid transactional analytical processing* (HTAP) technology that enables you to run near-real-time analytics over operational data stored in Azure Cosmos DB from Azure Synapse Analytics.

-This exercise should take approximately **35** minutes to complete.

-## Provision Azure resources
+## Task 1: Provision Azure resources

 To explore Azure Synapse Link for Azure Cosmos DB, you'll need an Azure Synapse Analytics workspace and an Azure Cosmos DB account.
 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision these resources in your Azure subscription.

-1. Sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, use the the drop-down menu at the top left of the cloud shell pane to change it to ***PowerShell***.

-3. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+2. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

-4. In the PowerShell pane, enter the following commands to clone this repo:
+3. In the PowerShell pane, enter the following commands to clone this repo:

     ```
     rm -r dp-203 -f
     git clone https://github.com/MicrosoftLearning/dp-203-azure-data-engineer dp-203
     ```

-5. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:
+4. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/14
     ./setup.ps1
     ```

-6. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+5. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
-7. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.
+6. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.

     > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
+7. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [What is Azure Synapse Link for Azure Cosmos DB?](https://docs.microsoft.com/azure/cosmos-db/synapse-link) article in the Azure Synapse Analytics documentation.

-## Configure Synapse Link in Azure Cosmos DB
+## Task 2: Configure Synapse Link in Azure Cosmos DB

 Before you can use Synapse Link for Azure Cosmos DB, you must enable it in your Azure Cosmos DB account and configure a container as an analytical store.

-### Enable the Synapse Link feature in your Cosmos DB account
+### Task 2.1: Enable the Synapse Link feature in your Cosmos DB account

 1. In the [Azure portal](https://portal.azure.com), browse to the **dp203-*xxxxxxx*** resource group that was created by the setup script, and identify your **cosmos*xxxxxxxx*** Cosmos DB account.